bilgesucakir/wingmark-backend/README.md

   nearest-looking known class (Alexandrine Parakeet, a swan-type guess) instead of reporting "unknown."
 Sparrows worked because sparrow species are actually in the training set.
-- A `NotOpenSSLWarning` surfaced during testing but is unrelated to accuracy — it's a LibreSSL-vs-OpenSSL mismatch in `urllib3`'s HTTPS layer on macOS, fixed by pinning `urllib3<2`, and doesn't touch model inference.
 - Takeaway: this model is solid *within* its known 525 species, but has no out-of-vocabulary/"unknown" fallback — it always returns its closest guess.
 If this model is adopted, that needs to be handled explicitly (e.g. a confidence threshold, or